A chart pattern is a graphical presentation of price movement using a series of trend lines or curves.

 To better understand why chart patterns work, it’s important to look at the psychology behind the price and the supply and demand forces that give these chart patterns their shapes.

-To get a sense of the price action, you need to read the charts through a lens that shows what other market participants are thinking.
+To understand the price action, you need to read the charts through a lens that shows what other market participants are thinking.

 The basis of chart patterns is market psychology because these price formations reflect the buying and selling pressures in a visual format.